LukeZGD/Legacy-iOS-Kit/README.md

 1. [Download iOS-OTA-Downgrader here](https://github.com/LukeZGD/iOS-OTA-Downgrader/archive/master.zip) and extract the zip archive
 2. Plug in your iOS device
 3. Open a Terminal window
+4. `cd` to where the zip archive is extracted, and run `./restore.sh`
-4. Drag `restore.sh` to the Terminal window and press ENTER
+    - You can also drag `restore.sh` to the Terminal window and press ENTER
 5. Select option to be used
 6. Follow instructions